vysheng/tg/README-Cygwin.md

      cd tg
      ./configure

+In case configure fails, it might be because of the CRLF line endings, so:

+     dos2unix -f configure

+And again,
+     ./configure

 We need to patch Makefile and loop.c to compile in cygwin.
-Download this [patch](https://gist.github.com/ied206/d774a445f36004d263ab) then untar.
-Then, patch in tg directory.
+The patch is included, so just type:

      patch -p1 < telegram-cli-cygwin.patch